ITKTools/ITKTools/README.md

 Good and consistent coding style makes software maintenance easier!
 Therefore, we have adopted the following style rules:

-- Don't use tabs, but two (2) spaces
+- Don't use tabs, but two (2) spaces.

-- Be explicit, so e.g. use void to declare a function with no arguments, i.e. Function( void )
+- Be explicit, so e.g. use void to declare a function with no arguments, i.e. Function( void ).

+- Use full names with CamelCase for variable and function names.

+- Use helper functionality from src/common as much as possible.

+- Functionality is implemented in a Run() function, which is a member of a class derived from itktools::ITKToolsBase.

+- Put a help text function std::string GetHelpString( void ) on top of the main cxx file.
+Put the implementation is a helper header file, especially if it is large.

 Testing
 -------

 First, set the CMake option ITKTOOLS_BUILD_TESTING=ON while building ITKTools.
 Then, on Linux, from your build directory, run 'ctest'.
 This will execute the entire suite of tests.
 On Windows, type "ctest -C Release", or "ctest -C Debug".

-CDash
+Nightly Dashboard
 -----

-The nightly dashboard is located at
+The nightly CDash dashboard is located at

   http://my.cdash.org/index.php?project=ITKTools

-To submit a test, copy and edit a dashboard script from Testing/Dashboard, and call the script using: ctest -C Release -S path/to/dashboardscript.cmake,TestType -VV where TestType is Nightly, Experimental, or Continuous.
+To submit a test, copy and edit a dashboard script from Testing/Dashboard, and call the script using:

+ctest -C Release -S path/to/dashboardscript.cmake,TestType -VV

+where TestType is Nightly, Experimental, or Continuous.

 Sometimes git clone does not work for you and you get something like: